watertap-org/watertap-reflo/docs/technical_reference/unit_models/vagmd_surrogate_base.rst

 Vacuum Air-gapped Membrane Distillation - base model (VAGMD-base)
 =================================================================

-This Vacuum Air-gapped Membrane Distillation - base model (VAGMD-base) unit model
+This Vacuum Air-gapped Membrane Distillation - base (VAGMD-base) unit model
    * supports steady-state only
    * represents a single module from Aquastill
    * is a surrogate model
    * is verified against the operation data in Plataforma Solar de Almeria (PSA)

-... : Add index/reference to home page
+.. : Add index/reference to home page

 Degrees of Freedom